antibland/starting_point/README.md

 You can of course tweak the `SVG` styles from your `CSS`.
 Yeah, it's pretty easy.

 ###Linting###
 All `JavaScript` in Starting Point is strict and should stay that way.
-While grunt is watching, it will yell at you if you break the linter rules in some way.
+While Grunt is watching, it will yell at you if you break the linter rules in some way.
 Missing a semi-colon?
 Sorry—fix it.
 Declared a variable at the bottom of a function?
 Sorry—fix it.
 I like having the linter around to keep my code from getting ugly.

 ###Minification###
 `Ruby` users are likely familiar with `config.rb`, a file which is created for us by `Compass`.
 There, we can set a value for the variable `output_style`, which determines what happens each time we save a watched `sass` file.
 I always set this variable to `:compressed` to make my `CSS` file size as light as possible.